7 mins read

 It was as if God was saying, “See?
 I can bless you without you having to compete.
 I can meet your need before you even open your mouth.
 I can give you what you didn’t even ask for when your heart is right.”

-“Hey, would you like to come see my new house?”
+“Would you like to come see the new house?”

 I smiled, nearly dropping the phone.
 Only God could orchestrate such perfect timing.
-I had already bought her a gift earlier that day — a beautiful set of food hot pots, something she needed because she’d been reheating food constantly and complaining about her electricity bill.
+I had already bought a thoughtful gift earlier that day — something practical and needed.

-When I gave her the gift, her face lit up.
-“You don’t know how much I needed these!” she said.
+When I gave it, the response was full of surprise and gratitude.
+“You don’t know how much I needed this!”

 That night, as I drove home, my heart was full.
-Not because everything was perfect — my brakes still needed work — but because peace had replaced comparison, and contentment had silenced envy.
+Not because everything was perfect — the car still needed attention — but because peace had replaced comparison, and contentment had silenced envy.

-I realized something powerful: God doesn’t test us with lack to punish us; He tests us with other people’s abundance to reveal our hearts.
+I realized something powerful: God doesn’t test us with lack to punish us; sometimes He allows us to see other people’s abundance to reveal our hearts.
 If we can celebrate others’ blessings without feeling diminished, then we are truly growing in grace.

 I also learned that obedience opens unexpected doors.
 When you choose to do right — even when your feelings say otherwise — heaven responds with surprises.